-Focusing on physical closure of the mine and aftercare of the site, a best practice mine closure plan has been implemented to fully address regulatory authority permit requirements.
+Focusing on the physical closure of the mine and aftercare of the site, a best practice mine closure plan has been implemented to fully address regulatory authority permit requirements.

 The cessation of mining at Lisheen was not the end of the story as far as VZI is concerned.
-The closure programme is believed to be among the world’s finest examples of environmentally sensitive mine closure and rehabilitation.
+The closure program is believed to be among the world’s finest examples of environmentally sensitive mine closure and rehabilitation.

 Following completion of the active closure phase from April 2014- February 2018, Lisheen entered the passive mine closure phase due to conclude in December 2019.
 This will be followed by planned aftercare to commence phase from January 2020- December 2050.

 The Mine Closure Plan forms part of the Closure Rehabilitation and Aftercare

 Management Plan (CRAMP), was developed over many years – beginning with the original closure plan approved by the relevant Irish authorities.
 In the development of the plans, Lisheen and Vedanta used both their in-house expertise and international experts on mining and mine closure from around the world.